-1. Consider your decision to use or not use cannabis.
+1. Consider your decision to use or not use Cannabis.
 What are the main factors in your life that have led to your decision?

-(Family values, a way to escape difficulties, fear of 'getting caught', dislike of the physical high or loss of control, fear of the drug being tampered with, the effect it would have on your school work and future ambitions, a way to fit in with peers)
+(Family values, fear of 'getting caught', dislike of the physical high or loss of control, fear of the drug being tampered with, the affect it would have on your school work and future ambitions, the drug's perceived benefit in making you more able to cope)

-2. Are you aware of factors in your life that could make you alter your decision to use or not to use cannabis?
+2. Are you aware of factors in your life that could make you alter your decision to use or not to use Cannabis?

-(School pressures, social pressures to fit in, parents separate or divorce, a death in the family, parent loses a job, family financial stress, you having to balance school, social, and extra-curricular activities, social media and bullying)
+(Social media pressures, social pressure to fit in, parents separate or divorce, a death in the family, parent loses a job, family financial stress, you having to balance school work with a job, social life and extra-curricular activities)

 - 3. Do you personally agree with the study's findings that... - a) negative effects of cannabis are because of the user, not the drug? - b) cannabis has no long-term effects? - c) cannabis is safe and poses minimal risk to youth? - 4.
 Do you agree that early prevention efforts will help reduce cannabis use among youth?

+(Answers will vary.
+Ask students to try to support their opinions with evidence)

-(Answers will vary) - 5.
-What could/should these efforts look like? (e.g. school programs such as MADD, media, advertising, church programs) - 6.
-Since cannabis is now treated similarly to alcohol under Canadian law, are youth more likely to believe there are few to no negative effects?
+5. What could/should these efforts look like?

+(e.g. school programs such as MADD, media, P.S.
+A's, church groups)

+6. Since cannabis is now treated similarly to alcohol under Canadian law, are youth more likely to believe there are few to no negative effects?
 How will this belief impact consumption and the possibility of an increased number of impaired drivers?
-(Answers will vary) - 7.
-Should cannabis education focus on abstinence or on safe consumption?
-What else might it focus on?